Julius Streicher: Trial and execution

 Most of the evidence against Streicher came from his numerous speeches and articles over the years.
 In essence, prosecutors contended that Streicher's articles and speeches were so incendiary that he was an accessory to murder, and therefore as culpable as those who actually ordered the mass extermination of Jews.
 They further argued that he kept up his antisemitic propaganda even after he was aware that Jews were being slaughtered.

 Streicher was acquitted of crimes against peace, but found guilty of crimes against humanity, and sentenced to death on 1 October 1946.
 The judgment against him read, in part:

 For his 25 years of speaking, writing and preaching hatred of the Jews, Streicher was widely known as "Jew-Baiter Number One."
 In his speeches and articles, week after week, month after month, he infected the German mind with the virus of anti-Semitism, and incited the German people to active persecution. [...]
 Streicher's incitement to murder and extermination at the time when Jews in the East were being killed under horrible conditions clearly constitutes persecution on political and racial grounds in connection with war crimes, as defined by the Charter, and constitutes a crime against humanity.

-He, along with Hans Fritzsche, were the first people to be indicted for what would later be classified as incitement to genocide, though Fritzsche was acquitted at trial.
+He, along with Hans Fritzsche, were the first people to be indicted for what would later be classified as incitement to genocide.
+Fritzsche was acquitted at trial.